UniqueNetwork/unique_evm_marketplace/README.md

 Substrate mirror of ethereum mirror balance: 0
 ```

-Copy the `Substrate mirror of ethereum mirror` address and send there some OPL.
+Copy the `Substrate mirror of ethereum mirror` address and send some OPL there.
 Now all ethereum transactions will be sponsored from this address.

 ## Step 7 - Configure Marketplace